benmerckx/rado/README.md

 })
 ```

-You can call the `posts` helper method defined in the example schema to achieve
+You can call the `posts` helper method defined in the example schema below
-the same:
+to achieve the same:

 ```ts
 User().select({